-This incredible natural wonder is in the U.S. state of Arizona.
-It's one of those beautiful places for which photos or video just don't do it justice—its sheer size and scope is hard to comprehend.
+This incredible sight, one of the seven natural wonders of the world, is in the U.S. state of Arizona.
+It's one of those beautiful places for which photos or video just don't do it justice-its sheer size and scope is hard to comprehend.

 With geology formed over the past two billion years, yes billion, the 277 mile-long canyon itself is believed to have been started around five to six million years ago.
 It was formed by the flow of the Colorado River, which still flows through it and continues to erode the geology along its course.
 The Grand Canyon is up to 18 miles wide in places and up to a mile deep.
 Imagine standing on the edge, looking down a sheer rock wall almost a mile to the river below.

-Most visitors come to the area referred to as the South Rim, and there is a range of accommodations available, from tents to a rustic luxury canyon-side resort built from logs.
-There are a few accommodations on the remote North Rim, and these are reserved years in advance.
+Most visitors come to the area referred to as the South Rim.
+This is where a number of impressive hiking trails into the Grand Canyon begin and great overlooks are spread along the rim road, known as Desert View Drive.
+A range of accommodations are available here and nearby, from tents to a rustic luxury canyon-side resort built from logs.
+A few accommodations are also found on the remote North Rim.

 Many visitors access the canyon via the historic Grand Canyon Railway, which runs from the town of Williams, Arizona.
 The 64-mile rail line provides an entertaining way to get to the canyon with food and live music onboard.
-For those driving, the canyon is about a three-and-a-half-hour drive north from Phoenix (or south from Las Vegas).
+For those who prefer to drive, see our articles on driving north from Phoenix to the Grand Canyon or driving from Las Vegas to the Grand Canyon.